pivotal/docs-tas-adapter/install.md

     Where `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for Tanzu Network.

-1. Add the TAS adapter package repository to the cluster.
+1. Add the Application Service Adapter package repository to the cluster:

     ```bash
     tanzu package repository add tas-adapter-repository \